 Outdoors & Recreation

-George Mitchell Nature Preserve is part of the Montgomery County Spring Creek Greenway, which will connect and protect up to 12,000 acres of forest in the area.
-The Mitchell Preserve spans nearly 1,700 acres and includes a two-mile main hiking trail, three miles of bike trails, and scenic paths along the lake.
-The extended Spring Creek Nature Trail just opened for hikers that want to venture further.
+George Mitchell Nature Preserve is part of the Montgomery County Spring Creek Greenway, which connects to and protects roughly 12,000 acres of forest in the area.
+The Preserve spans nearly 1,700 acres and includes a two-mile main hiking trail, three miles of bike trails, and scenic paths along the lake.
+The extended Spring Creek Nature Trail is also open for hikers that want to venture further.
 There’s a long list of wildlife in The Woodlands, so keep your eyes peeled!

-Kayak or paddleboard—or join a stand-up paddleboard yoga class— on The Woodlands Waterway at Riva Row Boat House or on Lake Woodlands at Lakes Edge Boat House.
+Kayak, paddleboard—or choose from a variety of rentals for water recreation— on The Woodlands Waterway at Riva Row Boat House or on Lake Woodlands at Lakes Edge Boat House.
 Lake Woodlands also offers catch-and-release fishing.

-There are several races and marathons in The Woodlands throughout the year like the Memorial Hermann IRONMAN Texas and Muddy Trails Bash, giving athletes the opportunity to run through this lush environment along the waterways and beneath the tree canopies.
+There are several races and marathons in The Woodlands throughout the year like the IRONMAN Texas and The Woodlands Marathon, giving athletes the opportunity to run through this lush environment along the waterways and beneath the tree canopies.
 Simply gorgeous.